 - Chill.
 Freaking out about the situation isn’t going to help anybody.
 It will just raise everyone’s anxiety and make everyone fall even further behind.
 Also, if everyone is in the same boat, is your child really that far behind?
 These are far from ideal circumstances, so don’t compare your child to a child in those ideal circumstances.
 Take a break, if you need to — as you deserve it!

-Remember, COVID-19 isn’t forever.
-There will be a light at the end of this tunnel.
+Remember, there will be a light at the end of this tunnel.
 Your child will grow, learn, and adapt through this.
 And so will you.

 By Bethanie Ryan